How to Grow Parsley: A Complete Guide to Planting, Growing, and Harvesting

 About Parsley

 This popular herb is used in sauces, salads, and especially soups, as it lessens the need for salt.
-Not only is parsley the perfect garnish, it’s also good for you; it’s rich in iron and vitamins A and C!
+Not only is parsley the perfect garnish, but it’s also good for you; it’s rich in iron and vitamins A and C!

 Planting